sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-2/index.en.md

 INFO[0604] Finished building Kubernetes cluster successfully
 ```

-We can finally confirm the transition to version 1.11.5 of Kubernetes by displaying the list of nodes of the cluster:
+We can finally confirm the transition to version 1.11.5 of Kubernetes by displaying the list of nodes in the cluster:

 ```shell
 $ kubectl --kubeconfig=kube_config_cluster.yml get nodes